eonist/GitSync-applescript/README.md

 - [x] Beta test it with live coding
 - [x] Test .gitignore with the app
 - [x] Create more internal scripts in the GitSync.applescript file.
 Better naming
-- [x] **Use Regular expression when deriving the git status message**
+- [x] Use Regular expression when deriving the git status message
 - [x] Test if you are prompted for a password when requesting from a new keychain, you are, ok this on init
+- [x] Stress-test when GitSync gets into trouble
-- [ ] Self awareness when debugging / production
+- [ ] **Self awareness when debugging / production**
+- [ ] **Commit msg Title: "Update by GitSync" Description: "Files moved:2, Files changed:1, Files deleted:4
+- [ ] Find the verbose version of the description layout you drew up
 - [ ] **The separation of Title and Description in a Commit msg, build the parser and sequencer for this**
 - [ ] **Use a fixed interval if no interval is provided in the repositories.xml file**
 - [ ] Optional custom commit and push intervals
-- [ ] Contemplate having the title of the commit message be "Update by GitSync" and the Description be "Files moved:2, Files changed:1, Files deleted:4, and then even more descriptive bellow that, you have drafted the verbose version of the description somewhere

 - [ ] Implement the commands: i and c
-- [ ] Stress-test when GitSync gets into trouble
-- [ ] Add support for ssh authentication
 - [ ] Research git ignore and how it works
 - [ ] Do research around what happens if a file changes before a commit is pushed, or before a commit for that matter
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff?